Southern Cal bounces back to beat Colorado Buffaloes 37-14

 Seven plays later, Deion Smith scored from a yard out to pull the Buffs to 20-7 at halftime.

-The Buffs got the ball coming out the break with hopes of making it a one-score game, but they turned it over on their first two drives, once on a strip sack and another time on downs, and the Trojans capitalized by expanding their lead to 30-7.
+The Buffs got the second-half kickoff with hopes of making it a one-score game, but they turned it over on their first two drives, once on a fumble and another time on downs, and the Trojans capitalized by expanding their lead to 30-7.

-And cornerback Joshua Jackson Jr.’s interception set up Bryant’s 15-yard TD catch that made it 37-14 early in the fourth quarter.

-Ingram ran 14 times for 124 yards and London caught nine passes for 130 yards.
-His 31-yard grab set up the first of Parker Lewis’s three field goals, a 30-yarder to start the scoring.

-London had receptions of 29 and 28 yards on USC’s next drive, and he was rewarded when Slovis went his way on second-and-goal from the 1 for the touchdown and a 10-0 lead.

-Trigg then high-pointed a catch over safety Isaiah Lewis at the 20-yard line and raced into the end zone for a 46-yard score that made it 17-0.

 USC defensive tackle Tuli Tuipulotu strip sacked Lewis on the opening drive of the second half.
-The ball popped into the arms of linebacker Drake Jackson at the Colorado 29, setting up Lewis for a 49-yarder and a 23-7 lead.
+The ball popped into the arms of linebacker Drake Jackson at the Colorado 29, setting up a field goal.

-Tuipulotu’s strip sack came three plays after Trojans linebacker Ralen Goforth was disqualified for targeting after his helmet-to-helmet hit of a sliding Lewis.
+Tuipulotu’s sack came three plays after Trojans linebacker Ralen Goforth was disqualified for targeting after his helmet-to-helmet hit of a sliding Lewis.

-After the Buffs turned it over on downs, Ingram broke free for a 53-yard run to the 5, setting up Vavae Malepeai’s 2-yard TD run made it 30-7.

-The Buffaloes’ biggest play of the season, a 65-yard catch by tight end Brady Russell, preceded Lewis’ 7-yard TD throw to Chase Penry.

 THE TAKEAWAY

-USC: The Trojans got at least a one-week reprieve from the drama surrounding the program following Clay Helton’s firing on Sept.
-13, Donte Williams’s appointment as the interim head coach and the Trojans’ first home loss to Oregon State since 1960.
+USC: The Trojans got a reprieve from the drama surrounding the program following Clay Helton’s firing on Sept.
+13 and the Trojans’ first home loss to Oregon State since 1960.
+They dominated the Buffs.
+“That’s what we should do,” Williams said, “that’s what we expect to do.”

 Colorado: The offensive struggles continued for the young Buffs, who still couldn’t find any rhythm against an opponent that was scuffling just about as much as they were.
 Their last five losses to USC had come by a total of 36 points, including three by four points or less.
 This one was never close.